NCAR/GPEP/docs/How_to_create_config_files.md

 ## minRange_vars

 _Optional._ A list corresponding to `target_vars` that defines the minimum values of the corresponding variable in spatial regression.
+For variables with minimum values such as 0 for precipitation, this parameter is useful because regression models could get negative values.
 If not provided, no constraint will be applied.
 Setting the value to `-inf` can also turn off the constraint.
 For example, `minRange_vars = [0, -100, 1]`.

 ## maxRange_vars